987123879113/KonamiControllerFeeder/README.md

 arguments:
-        --device-id (val) - Set the target vJoy device ID --sensitivity-x (val) - Set the sensitivity of the X axis for analog mode --sensitivity-y (val) - Set the sensitivity of the Y axis for analog mode --digital - Turn X and Y axis values into digital instead of analog values.
+        --device-id (val) - Set the target vJoy device ID --sensitivity-x (val) - Set the sensitivity of the X axis for analog mode (for IIDX and SDVX) --sensitivity-y (val) - Set the sensitivity of the Y axis for analog mode (for IIDX and SDVX) --digital - Turn X and Y axis values into digital instead of analog values.
 Useful for BMS simulators.
         --help - Display this help message
 ```